7/29/2021

 Michael Lapidus

-Hey guys, thank you for, hey Peter, thank you for taking my question.
-A little bit of a high level one, which is if you think about things that are not in the GRC and track ones through four, but might be upside over the next three to four years to your potential capital spend level, can you highlight what those may be and which ones you've actually already filed for, but you don't have approval for yet?
-Which ones you haven't even filed for yet, but somewhere embedded within the FDE organization, you've got a team of people who are, who are pins and, you know, pencil to paper and, and certainly put together numbers.
+Hey, guys.
+Thank you for – hey, Pedro.
+Thank you for taking my question.
+A little bit of a high-level one, which is if you think about things that are not in the GRC and track ones through four but might be upside over the next three to four years to your potential capital spend level, Can you highlight what those may be and which ones you've actually already filed for but you don't have approval for yet and which ones you haven't even filed for yet?
+But somewhere embedded within the SCE organization, you've got a team of people who are pencil to paper and starting to put together numbers.

 speaker